StevenPicache/Event-Reminder-Frontend/README.md

 -   Event Table with Sorting
 -   Search Event by names and event type
 -   Search Event by week range
+-   Search both by names and week range
 -   Update event
 -   Delete event